 It’s basically all burgers they do, apart from a few starter dishes and salads.
 I loved their chicken wings, they were amazing.
 I also had their chicken burger which was really nice, I wasn’t too fond of the dressing that was on it but it could easily be taken off if asked.
 Chips aren’t included with the burger so I ordered a side of their salted chips, I mean they were good but I wouldn’t say it they are needed.
 I got a starter, burger and chips and I didn’t even make a dent in the chips I was that full.

 Overall I would highly recommend Copenhagen as a weekend away.
-It is a quite little city that especially when it’s sunny looks very beautiful.
+It is a quite little city that especially when its sunny it looks very beautiful.
 I’m already looking at my next trip away (yes I am that type of person who comes back from one holiday to book another) so stay tuned for more travel diaries in the future.